Kern River Oil Field: History and operations

 According to a California State Historical Marker of the original site in Kern County, "Oil was discovered at 70 feet in 1899, when Tom Means persuaded Roy Elwood and Frank Wiseman, aided by Jonathan, Bert, Jed, and Ken Elwood, George Wiseman, and John Marlowe, to dig here for oil.
 On June 1, 1899, 400 feet feet to the north, Horace and Milton McWhorter drilled this region's first commercial well."

-The current operator of the Kern River Field is Chevron, who has gradually acquired the field through buyout and merger with the various other operators, including Tidewater, one of the original developers of the enhanced production technologies that revived the field in the 1960s; Getty Oil; and Texaco.
+The current operator of the Kern River Field is Chevron, which has gradually acquired the field through buyout and merger with the various other operators, including Tidewater, one of the original developers of the enhanced production technologies that revived the field in the 1960s; Getty Oil; and Texaco.

 While most of the oil has been removed from the field, enhanced production technologies such as steam flooding have made it possible to extract much of the oil once considered unfeasible to recover.
 A high price of oil also makes recovery of previously marginal pools attractive.
 Total estimated reserves of the Kern River field at the end of 2006 totaled more than 475 Moilbbl, which represented approximately 15% of California's 3.2 Goilbbl reserve.

 Annual oil production from the field was 70,000 bbd/d as of 2014.

 Wastewater from the field was once allowed to drain directly into the streams dissecting the region, and thence into the Kern River.
 This practice ended in the 1960s and 1970s when more stringent environmental regulations were enacted both on federal and state levels.
 Wastewater now is treated in facilities specifically built for this purpose, and after the treatment, is used to irrigate crops in the San Joaquin Valley.